taihen/nvim-dotfiles/README.md

 Welcome to personal NeoVim configuration repository, specifically tailored for minimalist infrastructure development.
-Optimized for NeoVim 0.10 (although used currntly with 0.11), experience with other versions may vary.
+Optimized for NeoVim 0.10 (although used currently with 0.11), experience with other versions may vary.
 Built with `lazy.nvim` and `mason` for efficient plugin management, it aims to provide a powerful, flexible, and visually pleasing coding environment.